 During its glory years from 1945-1975, Kivett & Myers was the leading architectural design firm in Kansas City and won 30 of the 73 design awards given by the local chapter of the American Institute of Architects (AIA).
 Kivett & Myers encouraged bold, modern buildings designed by quality architects, and the firm operated as a training ground, providing instruction to young architects.
 Kivett & Myers received more than 200 design awards before merging with HNTM Architects in 1975.

 The passenger terminals at KCI, designed by Kivett & Myers with engineering work by Burns & McDonnell, are examples of the Brutalist style of architecture, which was widely used for public buildings in the United States in the 1960s and 70s.
+Brutalist buildings are characterized by a ‘blocky’ appearance with a rigid geometric style and large-scale use of poured concrete.
+Brutalism is also known for rough, unfinished surfaces and unusual shapes, as can be seen in the honeycomb ceiling of the passenger terminals at KCI.
 The exterior and interior of each terminal, as originally designed, features unique structural components that further characterize KCI’s landmark design.
 As described in Architectural Forum:

 The structure is equally simple; V-shaped columns, 40 ft. high, on the aircraft side; and Y-shaped columns, 26 ft. high, on the landside.
 Concrete roof bents connect the columns in a “diagonal” pattern, and waffle slabs span between these in a diamond-shaped grid.
 The concrete was cast-in-place and left exposed.

 “Kansas City International”, Architectural Forum, 136 (May 1972), 28.